 The non-drug treatment for insulin resistance (hypoglycemia) is the adoption of the hypoglycemic diet, which is similar to a diabetic diet.
 It will normalize glucose, insulin and stress hormones and should be adjusted to the individual needs of the client, having regard to the individual nutritional biochemistry of the person.
 Possible allergies should be eliminated as well.

-Certain nutritional supplements – such as zinc, vitamin C, fish oil, B-complex – are essential because depressed people have often been found to have specific nutritional deficiencies and requirements.
+Certain nutritional supplements – such as zinc, vitamin C, fish oil, B-complex, Vitamin D – are essential because depressed people have often been found to have specific nutritional deficiencies and requirements.
 Chromium picolinate will sensitize receptors for insulin and have been reported to reduce depression.

 People often have the mistaken impression that hypoglycemic diet as a quick fix diet.
 The body needs time to readapt to normal blood sugar and insulin levels, relearn to produce enzymes and coenzymes, replenish body stores for minerals, up-regulate or down-regulate neurotransmitter receptor sites and adjust to various other hormone syntheses.
 Clinical experience has taught us that benefits should become apparent in about three months on this diet for most clients.
 If drugs have been used to treat symptoms it may take some more time for the body to repair the damage done to receptors for normal neurotransmitters.